Douglas College > Student Services > Financial > Financial Aid > Awards > General awards

 Created from part of the legacy of the 1992 BC Games for the Physically Disabled held in Maple Ridge that year, this fund provides awards to students with physical disabilities, or those training to enter a field involving work with the physically challenged.
 Recipients must be B.C. residents and Canadian citizens.
 Preference will be given to residents of Pitt Meadows or Maple Ridge.

-Amanda Todd Legacy Award of Distinction
+Amanda Todd Legacy Award

 Badrudin (Bud) Charania Memorial Award